- Expert advice

 5. What style are you interested in?

 What is the Best and Most Realistic Electric Fireplace?

 The best electric fireplace is the MagikFlame HoloFlame electric insert.
-MagikFlame is the only manufacturer on this list to use a patented holographic technology.
-The real value are the theme park-like flames that appear to burn on the log set not otherwise available.
+MagikFlame is the only manufacturer on this list to use patented holographic technology.
+The real value is the theme park-like flames that appear to burn on the log set not otherwise available.

-By using real video of actual fire, the flames appear real because — they are real.
+By using real video of an actual fire, the flames appear real because — they are real.

 The flames are holographically projected onto a physical log set which contains LED lights flickering inside that simulate burning embers.
 Combined with the holographic flame technology, this fireplace is very realistic and borders on real.

 The MagikFlame features 30 ultra-realistic flames that simulate gas and wood burning fires, and come complete with log crackling and popping log sounds for an authentic experience.